Site Background

 • when you submit an employment application to us or when you provide documents or information including your CV in connection with such applications;

-• when you make a purchase through our websites; and/or
+• when you make a purchase through our websites and/or mobile applications; and/or

 • when you submit your personal information to us for any other reason.